8thGear-Tech/LegalMoServer/README.md

 ## Resend confirmation email
 **If a user failed to confirm their email address on signup, this "/api/resendconfirmemail" endpoint should be consumed to resend a new confirmation email.
 The email of the user requesting the token should be included in a form that send the requery to the api**

+ ## view profile
+**To view a user's profile, you make a GET request to the /api/userprofile/?_id endpoint.The id of the user should be included in the query.**